dreinavarro2/aling_nena/README.md

     + This class will be discussed

 **Submission**
-+ Code must be push to your github accounts no later than May 11 2014 11:59:59 PM
++ Code must be pushed to your github accounts no later than May 11 2014 11:59:59 PM

 **Grading Criteria**
 + TBA